 I have a large garden - where can dispose of my grass cuttings etc?

 Cornwall Council have garden waste collections once a month.
 To sign onto the scheme you will need to purchase a garden waste bin (wheelie bin) and a permit.
-Pop into the One Stop Shop in the Town Hall offices between 9.30am and 1.30pm on Monday, Tuesday, Wednesday or Friday to enquire and/or purchase.
-Alternatively, you can call Cornwall Council Refuse & Recycling on 0300 1234 141.
+Call Cornwall Council Refuse & Recycling on 0300 1234 141.
 If you are able to drive, you can take your grass cuttings and any other household waste items to Saltash Waste and Recycling Centre at Unit 2, Tamar View Industrial Estate, Saltash, Cornwall PL12 6UA .
 Some people who regularly have rubbish to dispose of may need to obtain a permit to use this centre.
 For more information on this have a look on the Cornwall Council website.

 Are letters written to the Council read by Councillors?

-All correspondence that comes into the Town Council either by mail or email dealt with as soon as possible.
-Personal letters addressed to individual Councillors are put into their pigeon holes for collection on Tuesday evenings.
+All correspondence that comes into the Town Council either by mail or email is dealt with as soon as possible.
+Personal letters addressed to individual Councillors are scanned and emailed to them.
 Where possible, a response is sent out immediately.
 Some situations may require the Committee to meet before a response can be given.

 I have just moved to Callington, is there a Library here?